lwhite1/arrow-table/README.md

 Table t = new Table(vsr, provider);
 ```

-In the immutable Table case, dictionaries are used in the typical fashion.
+In the immutable Table case, dictionaries are used in a way that's similar to the approach used with ValueVectors.
 To decode a vector, the user provides the dictionary id and the name of the vector to decode:

 ```Java
 Table t = new Table(vsr, provider);